go-rod/go-rod.github.io/selectors/README.md

 ## Select list of elements

 The names of the methods to get multiple elements are all prefixed with `MustElements` or `Elements`.
-One key difference between single-selector and multi-selector is only the single-selector waits for the element to appear.
-If a multi-selector doesn't find anything, it will just return an empty list.
+One key difference between a single-selector and a multi-selector is the single-selector will wait for the element to appear.
+If a multi-selector doesn't find anything, it will immediately return an empty list.

 ## Traverse through the element tree